erik-lance/Particle-Simulator-v2/README.md

 # Particle Simulator
 A simulation project for Distributed Computing (STDISCM) course.
 This involves simulating particles in a 2D space with elastic collisions.
-User must be able to add particles and walls to the simulation.
-The simulation must be able to calculate the collisions between particles and walls and between particles themselves.
-The simulation must be able to run in parallel with threading.
+User must be able to add particles and enter explorer mode as a sprite to view the particles from the periphery of an object the size of a particle.
+This is done in a 33x19 view.

 # Packages used
 - [glad](https://github.com/Dav1dde/glad)